hpi-dhc/PharMe/CONTRIBUTING.md

 Once you have selected an issue to work on, assign yourself to that issue so we don't end up with two people doing the same thing.

+## Sinai setup

+This repository exists in two versions, the public general version on [GitHub] (https://github.com/hpi-dhc/PharMe) and a private version specifically adapted for a study involving PharMe on a [self-hosted GitHub](https://github.mountsinai.org/ HPIMS/pharme_project) at Icahn School of Medicine at Mount Sinai (only accessible from VPN).

+To keep changes made to the study version that relevant to the general version in sync, we use [`git-worktree`](https://git-scm.com/docs/git-worktree).
+To use the `git-worktree` setup run the following commands:

+- In your PharMe repository, add the Sinai remote:
+  `git remote add sinai https://github.mountsinai.org/HPIMS/pharme_project`
+- Fetch from the new remote: `git fetch sinai`
+- Checkout the Sinai main branch as a working tree:
+  `git worktree add --track -b Sinai-PharMe ../Sinai-PharMe sinai/main` (**TODO: Still need to adapt and push new version**)
+- Change directories to the newly created working tree: `cd ../Sinai-PharMe`
+- Configure the Git user to match the Sinai GitHub credentials
+  - `git config user.name "YOUR-USERNAME"`
+  - `git config user.email "YOUR.MAIL@mssm.edu"`

+**TODO: To be implemented:** If making changes to the study version that should also be present in the general version, add a `/label #TO-BE-DEFINED` to it.
+The change will automatically be cherry picked to the public repository and a pull request will be created (**not sure how to implement yet; maybe commit hook, maybe )

 ## Working on stuff

 > **Note:** This project enforces a [conventional commit